jcurl/RJCP.DLL.CodeQuality/README.md

 (e.g. metadata files might be created, or configuration files related to the input file might be created or log files might be created).

-Test cases should not modify the `Deploy.TestDirectory`.
+Test cases should not modify the contents with in the `Deploy.TestDirectory` directory.
 Files should be copied from the `Deploy.TestDirectory` to the `Deploy.WorkDirectory` first before they are modified.

 Assuming that a file might be called `TestResources/test.txt` which needs to be opened, modified, and written back, a following test case might look like: